DmityL/CO_model/README.md

 |Clump002|173.631|2.887|-20.81|
 |Clump003|173.718|2.694|-16.69|

+The content of `clumps_cat.csv` can be easily created using GAUSSCLUMPS catalog from the step 2.
+This file is nessesary for further data extraction.

-The `scan_spectra.pl` tool looks for ClumpNNN.dat files in the specific folder (should be specified in the source code) and using the peak velocities of each clumps from the Clumps_l_b_v.csv file extract the value of spectra intensity at the specific velocity.
-Actually it extracts three nearest points at specific velocity and returns the average of three points.
+The `scan_spectra.pl` tool looks for ClumpNNN.dat files in the specific folder (should be specified in the source code) and using the peak velocities of each clumps from the clumps_cat.csv file extract the value of spectra intensity at the specific velocity.
+Actually it extracts three nearest points at specific velocity and returns the average of three points to minimize the noise peaks.
 Using this tools we extract intensity of each clump at peak velocity in several lines: 13CO and 12CO.
 The resulting files for each CO line looks like this:

 |Clump|Tpeak|
 |---|---|